radixdlt/babylon-node/docs/development/README.md

 Two last prerequisites are necessary only if you plan to launch a local network through Docker.

+Please note that many installations require shell restart to become effective (due to `$PATH` etc.), with the most notorious being `cargo` - it may happen that only a full system reboot allows for a successful initial build.

 ### Getting code

-* If you intend to contribute, fork the main repository https://github.com/radixdlt/babylon-node into your account and then clone it locally.
+* External contributors: please fork the main repository https://github.com/radixdlt/babylon-node into your account and then clone it locally.
 * Otherwise, just clone the main repo at https://github.com/radixdlt/babylon-node

 ### Building code